jk367/personal_website/content/photos/big_love.md

 categories: ["georgia","portrait"]
 draft: false
 ---
-two friends in georgia.
-Both russian, in the country because of the war with Ukraine
+Two friends in Georgia.
+Both Russian, in the country because of the war with Ukraine